cjohnson57/ComplexMathCalculator/README.md

 # ComplexMathCalculator
-Simple calculator that can add, subtract, multiply, and divide complex numbers in rectangular form.
+Simple calculator that can add, subtract, multiply, and divide complex numbers in rectangular or phasor form.